-To send an email using an Action link, simply choose the "Trigger an Action" option, and then click on the green "Add Action" button:
+To send an email using an Action link, simply choose the "Trigger an Action" option, and then click on the "Add Action" button:

 To customize subjects and messages, simply click on the ellipses symbol (when available) and select the field from the menu to use record values:

-Manage Email Rules in Tasks
+Managing Email Rules in Tasks

 To trigger an email automatically on a scheduled basis, add an email rule to your table's scheduled tasks section.

 A few examples of when you may want to send an email on a scheduled basis:

 Email an employee connected to a deliverable when the due date is in a week.